 This blog will walk you through the best ways to clean different types of chair frames and upholstery.

 Wood furniture should be cleaned, wiped down, and sanitized regularly to maintain the luster.
 It’s important to take extra precautions with wooden furniture since harsh cleaners may ruin the finish.
 Also, regularly dust wooden chair frames with a soft duster that will not scratch the surface.

 For general cleaning, we recommend using a mild solution of soap and water applied with a damp, soft, nonabrasive cloth.
 Dry the wood immediately because leaving water on the wood for an extended period might damage the finish.

-To disinfect wooden chair frames, we recommend using a cleaner called Virox (see product directions).
-Virox is a hydrogen peroxide-based disinfection that is less harmful to the user, the chair surface, and the environment than other disinfectants.
+You can also use a cleaner called Virox (see product directions).
+Virox is a hydrogen peroxide-based disinfectant that is less harmful to the user, the chair surface, and the environment than other disinfectants.
 This product is commonly used in healthcare facilities.